QilinCloud/.github/profile/README.md

 Generally, bugs and enhancements for the API or docs should be provided by the issues tab in the repository.
 Everything else takes place in the discussions tab.

-:warning: For vulnerabilities please check out the security tab in the repository.
+:warning: For vulnerabilities please check out the [security tab](https://github.com/QilinCloud/QilinCloud/security) in the repository.

 ## Legal

-Note that by submitting your feedback, we have the right to use it.[^1]
+Note that by submitting your feedback / code, we have the right to use it.[^1]

 [^1]:Legalese-wise, this means it’s considered non-confidential and non-proprietary to you, and you grant Qilin.Cloud a non-exclusive, worldwide, royalty-free, irrevocable, sub-licensable, perpetual license to use and publish those ideas and materials for any purpose, without compensation to you.